PaulRitsche/ACSAuto/README.md

 The ACSAuto plugin will appear at the bottom of the FIJI plugin list and is ready to use.

 ## Usage

+In the following, additional information on how to use the ACSAuto script as efficient as possible can be found.
+The information is structured based on the workflow of the script.
+For general information on how to use the ACSAuto script please take a look at the supplementary instruction video.

+The evaluation of ultrasound images by ACSAuto script is highly dependent on sufficient contrast between different tissues and homogeneity of grey values.
+When acquiring ultrasound images, aponeuroses should be clearly distinguishable from muscle tissue, especially at the medial and lateral muscle end.

+Before analyzing ultrasound images, consider adding a Shortcut for the ACSAuto script.
+Click Plugins in the main menu, choose  ‘Shortcuts’ ->  ‘Add Shortcut’.
+Now you have to select the ACSAuto plugin and choose a shortcut on the keyboard.
+This step allows to easily use the ACSAuto plugin via the selected shortcut without choosing it from the plugin pull-down list.

+Before you start analyzing your images, test the pre-specified pre-processing parameters.
+Adapt them to the characteristics of your images.
+If different, enter them every time you run the script.
+If batch mode is selected, the pre-processing settings will be applied to all images inside the selected folder.
+Single images can be evaluated by dragging them into the FIJI main menu window and subsequently running the script on the active image.

+Outline-finder starting points using the “Manual” modality should be placed in the middle of the selected outlines as well as near the medial and lateral end (if more than one point must be specified).
+When analyzing the m. vastus lateralis and the sorting clockwise option is ticked, place the outline-finder starting point in the muscle middle near the superficial aponeurosis.
+If starting points are placed with too little space between them, suggested outlines might be incorrect and overlap.

+It is possible that, while adjusting the suggested outlines or ROI, the selection vanishes due to a misplaced click.
+CTRL+SHIFT+E can be used to get the last active selection back on the active image.
+In case the suggested outlines are inacceptable, a ROI can be manually drawn into the active image.
+Therefore, the polygon tool must be selected from the FIJI main menu.
+However, this should be avoided because it would increase the subjective influence of the investigator.